All Episodes

 Free market drives down those prices.

-But eventually, if they want to sell that product to the masses, it's gonna have To get more in line with what the market will bear, and it becomes a it becomes just an economic necessity for them, and and by the way, usually part of their economic plan.
+But eventually, if they want to sell that product to the masses, it's going to have to get more in line with what the market will bear.

-Health care does not have to be this difficult.
+Healthcare does not have to be this difficult.

 It just doesn't.